simon-donike/Remote-Sensing-SRGAN/README.md

+# Update
+Currently including 4-band SR. When it's finished, it will be merged into main.
+README to be updated.

 # Remote Sensing SRGAN - General Info
 This repository is the supplemental code of my [master's thesis](https://www.donike.net/m-sc-thesis-deep-super-resolution-of-sentinel-2-time-series/), which has been fundamentally revisited and improved.
 The SRGAN follows the 2017 paper by [Ledig et al.](https://arxiv.org/abs/1609.04802v5) for the fundamental GAN model, the multi-temporal fusion is inspired by HighResNet by [Deudon et al.](https://arxiv.org/abs/2002.06460)
 #### Synopsis